-Follow these three steps to help you comply with the new laws:
+Follow these three steps to help you comply:

 1. Classify your waste.
 Waste must be properly identified and classified so it is clear what duties apply to managing the waste.
 Most common wastes are listed in Schedule 5 of the EP Regulations.
-Based on hazard and mismanagement of risk, the majority of these have been pre-classified into three types:
+Based on hazard and mismanagement risk, the majority of these have been pre-classified into three types:

-- Industrial waste, as defined above, includes household waste once it is gathered at a waste facility such as a transfer station or landfill.
-Other examples include concrete, aluminum, cement sheeting, glass, plasterboard, steel, and bricks. - Priority waste is a higher risk industrial waste.
+- Industrial waste, as defined above, includes household waste once it is gathered at a waste facility, such as a transfer station or landfill.
+Other examples include steel, rock and soil. - Priority waste is a higher risk industrial waste.
 It requires additional controls due to its higher level of hazard, its potential to be mismanaged, or to encourage resource recovery or efficiency.
-Examples include e-waste, shredder floc and treated timber. - Reportable priority waste is the highest risk industrial waste.
+Examples include e-waste and treated timber. - Reportable priority waste is the highest risk industrial waste.
 It requires the highest level of controls.
 Only permissioned transporters can transport this type of waste.
 Examples include asbestos, chemicals, pesticides, herbicides, and paints.